AgileVentures/av-static-website/source/blog_articles/2016-10-28-opportunity-in-disguise.html.markdown

 * manual work for scrum masters (posting links to slack etc.)
 * no telemetry from hangouts (within Google button API our plugin no longer communicates to server)
-* descriptions of how to start pairing sessions no longer work - MOOC folks and many projects folks confused - unable to connect
+* descriptions of how to start pairing sessions now incorrect - MOOC folks and many projects folks confused - unable to connect

 We came up with the following short term solutions: